Frequently Asked Questions

 Are there research opportunities early on?

 As members of one of the top research departments in the United States, our residents have the opportunity to work with international leaders in medical research and have ample opportunity to pursue their own research interests.
+There is an exceptional opportunity for dedicated research time in your senior year.
 For more information, please see our section on Research Opportunities.

 Residents are supported in their pursuit of a broad range of unique clinical, research, teaching, and service opportunities, including international health experiences.
 For more information, please visit our International Health and Underserved Populations section.